-Transformers, concrete materials, equipment etc. will be transported through the provincial and local road network to the project site.
-Heavy transportation vehicles might disturb the local traffic specially at peak working hours.
-Visibility is usually minimum during night time where there are less street lights, this will pose as a hazard for the local traffic travelling in night time.
+Concrete materials, equipments etc. will be transported through the provincial and local road network to the project site.
+Heavy transportation vehicles might disturb the local traffic especially at peak working hours.
+Excavation at roads will bring impact on traffic flow and also lead to traffic jams.
+Visibility is usually minimum during night time where there are less street lights; this will pose as a hazard for the local traffic travelling in night time.

-- Contractor should properly maintain all road sections, which will be utilised for the construction related activities - Construction vehicles will only be allowed to operate at times when there is minimum traffic load - The site that has to be excavated will be barricaded by means of safety signs and symbols, such as using reflectors to improve indication of excavated sites in night time - Emergency routes must be kept clear and ensure that they are easily accessible.
+- Contractor should properly maintain all road sections, which will be utilized for the construction related activities - Construction vehicles will only be allowed to operate at times when there is minimum traffic load

+• The site that has to be excavated will be barricaded by means of safety signs and symbols, such as using reflectors to improve indication of excavated sites in night time

+- Diversion routes must be allocated for normal and construction vehicular traffic to maintain normal traffic flow - Emergency routes must be kept clear and ensure that they are easily accessible.